rbeeli/StreamOps.jl/README.md

 Algorithms processing continuous data streams are able to process data as it arrives using efficient [online algorithms](https://en.wikipedia.org/wiki/Online_algorithm).
 Online algorithms update their state with each new data point and do not require the entire dataset to be loaded into memory.
 An update usually consists of a single data point.
-In the vest case, the update is processed in constant time and takes constant memory.
+In the best case, the update is processed in constant time and takes constant memory.